ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 For instance, for a categorical feature with 3 possible values, the HDF5 file will contain integers from 0 to 3 (with 0 being a `<UNK>` category), while the JSON file will contain a `idx2str` list containing all tokens (`[<UNK>, label_1, label_2, label_3]`), a `str2idx` dictionary (`{"<UNK>": 0, "label_1": 1, "label_2": 2, "label_3": 3}`) and a `str2freq` dictionary (`{"<UNK>": 0, "label_1": 93, "label_2": 55, "label_3": 24}`).

 The reason to have those  intermediate files is two-fold: on one hand, if you are going to train your model again Ludwig will try to load them instead of recomputing all tensors, which saves a consistent amount of time, and on the other hand when you want to use your model to predict, data has to be mapped to tensors in exactly the same way it was mapped during training, so you'll be required to load the JSON metadata file in the `predict` command.
-The way this works is: the first time you provide a CSV (`--data_csv`), the HDF5 and JSON files are created, from the second time on Ludwig will lod them instead of the CSV even if you specify the CSV (it looks in the same directory for files names in the same way but with a different extension), finally you can directly specify the HDF5 and JSON files (`--data_hdf5` and `--metadata_json`).
+The way this works is: the first time you provide a CSV (`--data_csv`), the HDF5 and JSON files are created, from the second time on Ludwig will load them instead of the CSV even if you specify the CSV (it looks in the same directory for files names in the same way but with a different extension), finally you can directly specify the HDF5 and JSON files (`--data_hdf5` and `--metadata_json`).

 As the mapping from raw data to tensors depends on the type of feature that you specify in your model definition, if you change type (for instance from `sequential` to `text`) you also have to redo the preprocessing, which is achieved by deleting the HDF5 and JSON files.
 Alternatively you can skip saving the HDF5 and JSON files specifying `--skip_save_processed_input`.